hyunjunbae70/squadron-fitness-tracker/README.md

 # Squadron Fitness Tracker

-A full-stack web application designed to track exercise activities for squadron personnel, replacing traditional Excel-based tracking systems with a modern, interactive platform that encourages fitness participation through competitive features and progress visualization.
-(Note: this is a rewriting of the original (in Korean) I implemented while in the military)
+A fitness tracking web app I built during military service to replace Excel spreadsheets for squadron PT tracking.
+Increased participation by 40% through leaderboards and progress charts.

+*Note: This is a rewrite of the original Korean version I deployed while serving.*

-## Overview
+## What It Does

-The Squadron Fitness Tracker is a comprehensive fitness management system that enables military personnel to log workouts, monitor their progress, and engage in friendly competition through team leaderboards.
-The application successfully increased exercise participation rates by 40% within the squadron through its gamification features and intuitive user interface.
+Tracks workouts for military personnel with competitive leaderboards and progress visualisation.
+Users log exercises (running, strength training, bodyweight), view their stats over time, and compete on team/individual leaderboards.

 ## Features